 Assemble the Dish:

-Spoon large dollops of the creamy mashed potatoes onto plates or into bowls.
+Spoon dollops of the creamy mashed potatoes on individual plates, or into individual bowls.

-Spoon the ground beef gravy over the top, allowing it to spill over the potatoes for a luscious, appealing dish.
+Spoon the ground beef gravy over the top, allowing it to run down the potatoes to create a rich, beautiful dish.

 Garnish and Serve:

-For extra color and brightness, serve topped with fresh parsley, if desired.
+To add color and brightness, serve topped with fresh parsley, if you wish.

-Serve straight away while all the bits are hot.
+Serve now, while all the bits are hot.

 Serving Suggestions:

-This old-school meal works well with simple sides for a full meal.
+This old-school supper is great with simple sides for a complete meal.
 Here are a few ideas:

-Green Beans: Steam or roast some green beans for a nice crunch and a pop of color.
+Green Beans: Steam or roast fresh green beans for a crunchy, colorful addition.

 Buttered Rolls: A warm roll or crusty bread on the side is just right for mopping up the gravy.

-Side Salad: Mixed greens with a light vinaigrette canbe refreshing complement to the entree.
+Side Salad: Mixed greens with a light vinaigrette can be a refreshing complement to the entree.

 Storage and Reheating Tips: